hashicorp/terraform-provider-awscc/docs/resources/s3outposts_access_point.md

 ### Optional

-- `policy` (Map of String) The access point policy associated with this access point.
+- `policy` (String) The access point policy associated with this access point.

 ### Read-Only